ZolutionSoftware/Rezolver/doc/Rezolver.Docs/_docfx_proj/docs/constructor-injection/index.md

 This is the solution which most closely matches the child container functionality provided by other IOC libraries - take a container which is already 'established' and override it with another container that has its own registrations.
-The two will work together, sharing registrations when creating instances, so long as the overriding container's @Rezolver.IContainer.Resolve* implementation is used:
+The two will work together, sharing registrations when creating instances, so long as the overriding container's @Rezolver.Container.Resolve* implementation is used:

 [!code-csharp[ConstructorExamples.cs](../../../../../test/Rezolver.Tests.Examples/ConstructorExamples.cs#example6_1)]